Happy Gay Travel

 • All hotels and accommodations in double occupancy;

-• Biking near Queenstown and also near Nelson;
+• Biking near Nelson and near Queenstown;

 • Coastal hikes;

-• Sightseeing visits to waterfalls, primordial forests, seal colonies, and vistas along our route around the island; and, of course, the famed bungy jump.
+• Sightseeing visits to waterfalls and other vistas along our route around the island;

 Not Included: